 Our branch site at Pedwell Way Surgery, Norham was taken over by the practice in 1989.
 The surgery is now run by Debbie McLeman who will be able to answer any of your queries and problems.

-Our health care team comprises of six doctors, two nurse practitioners, three practice nurses, and three health care assistants.
-We also have ten reception staff who cover the front desk and answer our telephones, an administration manager and a medicines manager.
+Our health care team comprises of five doctors, two advanced nurse practitioners, three practice nurses, and five health care assistants.
+We also have reception staff who cover the front desk and answer our telephones, dispensing staff , an administration manager and a medicines manager.

 Helen Henderson is the Practice Manager and Julie Blythe is the Assistant Manager, they can be contacted on the main surgery number should you have any queries or problems.